Kristine I. Spangard, Department Coordinator

 This “Research at Undergraduate Institutions” award, totaling $295,659, provides three years of support for the “Survey of HI in Extremely Low-mass Dwarfs” (SHIELD).
 SHIELD, led at Macalester by Professor John Cannon, is an ongoing study, using data from various ground- and space-based observatories, of the physical characteristics of extremely low-mass galaxies in the local universe.
 Grant to study mysterious galaxies 10-11-2012

-Public nights fall semester 2013 will be held from 8:00-11:00 PM on the following dates, weather permitting:
+Public nights spring semester 2014 will be held from 8:00-11:00 PM on the following dates, weather permitting:

 Physics and Geology Teas